 So, it has been brought to my attention that there are a few things I have to clarify.
 Apparently, the description of Mask of the Gods is different to how the book is represented on this web site, in this blog and in the book trailer.
-I’ve enjoyed a restless night of little sleep over this and I need to address this.

 In the interests of transparency, there is a general premise that runs through the book.
 I didn’t cover it in the book blurb or the book trailer because it’s actually not meant to be the main focus of this story and it’s quite complicated to explain in a sentence or two, but it is the main premise of a number of other books that are in the works, so I am left with little choice but to fully reveal my hand early and explain it here.